Jxl-s/Jxl-s/README.md

 ### Currently working on
 - [**`3D eCommerce`**](https://github.com/Jxl-s/3d-ecommerce): An in-progress eCommerce system, which will feature a 3D product viewer (hopefully)
-- [**`Vanier Robotics 2024 Home Page`**](https://github.com/Jxl-s/vanier-robotics-2024-home): A 3D experience featuring interactions, which will be the home page for Vanier Robotics' 2024 website.

 ### Notable Projects
 - [**`IoT Dashboard`**](https://github.com/Jxl-s/iot-dashboard): A responsive and intuitive web application that allows users to monitor and control IoT devices, made without a web framework.
+- [**`Vanier Robotics 2024 Home Page`**](https://github.com/Jxl-s/vanier-robotics-2024-home): A 3D experience featuring interactions, which is the home page for Vanier Robotics' 2024 website.
 - [**`Vanier Schedule Builder`**](https://github.com/Jxl-s/vanier-courses-api): A web application that allows building a mock schedule for Vanier College students, designed with React.
 - [**`WebGL Color Switcher`**](https://github.com/Jxl-s/r3f-color-switcher): A 3D web game where you switch colors to pass levels, with React and react-three-fiber
 - [**`Crimes API`**](https://github.com/Jxl-s/crimes-api): A RESTful API that provides information about crimes in Los Angeles, made with PHP and Slim.